The Lupus and Diet Dilemma: What should we eat? What should we avoid?

 From the time we are kiddos, we are told that we should exercise and eat right in order to grow up big and strong, right?
-Well instead, we spent many-a-weeknight-dinner pushing around the peas and other choice veggies lying ominously on our plates, in the hopes that they will magically disappear or hiding them under the mashed potatoes to make it so.
-Then making those stink faces at our parents when we hear that we are having fish for dinner (unless, of course, its the breaded and fried unidentifiable kind.)
-As we grew, many of us -but not all of us- have had taste buds and/or common sense that grew and matured simultaneously with our bodies and we have since learned to like, perhaps even love our veggies and those little fishies we once abhorred: For others… not so much.
+Well instead, we spent many-a-weeknight-dinners pushing around the peas and other veggies lying ominously on our plates, in the hopes that they will magically disappear, or hiding them under the mashed potatoes to make it look so.
+Then, making those stink faces at our parents, when we hear that we are having fish for dinner (unless, of course, its the breaded and fried unidentifiable kind.)
+As we grew, many of us -but not all of us- have had taste buds and/or common sense that grew and matured simultaneously with our bodies.
+We have since learned to like, perhaps even love our veggies and those little fishies we once abhorred.
+For others… not so much.
+Back to top

 Tricks are for kids

 - Prevention of nutrient deficiencies